Advanced CompositesFind a programme

 Year One – Taught/Research Component

-- Design, build and test group project, which provides hands-on experience, while our cohort-based training approach encourages knowledge sharing and joint problem solving.
+- Design, build and test group project, which provides hands-on experience, while our cohort-based training approach encourages knowledge sharing and joint and collaborative problem solving.

 - Individual three-month research project with access to state-of-the-art equipment and facilities.